lovebrew/lovebrew.github.io/api/graphics.md

 Defines the shape of characters that can be drawn onto the screen.
 </b></i>

 !> Fonts on 3DS will need to be converted to a `*.bcfnt` format prior to use.
-See [compatability](compatability?id=system-font-loading) for more information.
+See [compatibility](compatibility?id=system-font-loading) for more information.

 See also:
 - [Object](api/love?id=Object)